awsdocs/amazon-ses-developer-guide/doc-source/send-email-sendmail.md

 If you're using Amazon SES to send email from an Amazon EC2 instance, you should also complete the following steps:
 + If you're using Amazon SES to send email from an Amazon EC2 instance, you might need to assign an Elastic IP Address to your Amazon EC2 instance in order for receiving email providers to accept your email\.
 For more information, see [Amazon EC2 Elastic IP Addresses](https://aws.amazon.com/articles/1346)\.
 + If you're using Amazon SES to send email from an Amazon EC2 instance, you should complete the [Request to Remove Email Sending Limitations](https://aws-portal.amazon.com/gp/aws/html-forms-controller/contactus/ec2-email-limit-rdns-request) form\.
-Requesting this change removes the sending limit restrictions that Amazon EC2 applies to port 25 by default\.
+Requesting this change removes the restrictions that Amazon EC2 applies to port 25 by default\.

 ## Configuring Sendmail<a name="send-email-sendmail-procedure"></a>